raoulg/traefik_server/README.md

 # installation
 ## install docker

 ```bash
 curl -sSL https://raw.githubusercontent.com/raoulg/serverinstall/refs/heads/master/install-docker.sh | bash
 ```
-This is a script that will properly install docker and dockercompose on the server
+This is a script that will properly install `docker` and `docker compose` on the server

 # kick off traefik